Which workloads run best on OpenMetal v5 bare metal servers, and why

 Regulated and confidential workloads

-For data that needs protection while it’s in use, the XL v5 ships with Intel TDX enabled out of the box, because its 1 TB of memory across all sixteen DIMM slots meets Intel’s threshold for trust-domain allocation.
+For data that needs protection while it’s in use, the XL v5 ships TDX-ready, because its 1 TB of memory populates one DIMM on every channel across both sockets — the full-channel layout TDX requires; a BIOS toggle activates it, with no RAM upgrade (unlike the Large and Medium tiers).
 Trust domains run in hardware-isolated, encrypted memory that the host OS, hypervisor, and OpenMetal staff cannot read.
 Intel SGX is enabled by default across the line for narrower enclave use, and the Large and Medium tiers can reach TDX with a memory upgrade.
 Combined with organization-level HIPAA and a BAA, that makes v5 a fit for regulated financial, healthcare, and sovereign workloads.

 The common thread